MonkeySeeMonkeyCode/CommerceDjango/README.md

 # CommerceDjango
 Working with Models and Django

 TODO:
-Add a login decorator that will check if user is logged in to the following functions:
-    bid
-    watchlist
-    creating listing
-    closing
-    comments function

-Add Watchlist page

-Add Categories page
+    bid - increment inital bid by 1? show a few comments until scrolled more.
     Optional: Add some CSS

+    Revisit views.py - how forms, modelforms, and models are set up.